shiehn/dawnet_cli/README.md

 # Signals And Sorcery CLI
-A python CLI used to setup &amp; manage [DAWnet](https://dawnet.tools/) remote scripts on MAC, LINUX and Servers
+A python CLI used to setup &amp; manage [Crucible Plugins](https://dawnet.tools/) remote scripts on MAC, LINUX and Servers

 ### Requirements: